Debt Statistics in South Carolina

 Statute of Limitations in South Carolina

-The statute of limitations is the time a creditor or debt collector has to file a lawsuit against a consumer for unpaid debts.
-If the collection agency does not file within the time frame, the consumer can no longer be sued for that specific debt.
+The statute of limitations is the time span in which a creditor or debt collector can use to file a lawsuit against a consumer for unpaid debts.
+If the collection agency doesn’t file a claim within the time frame, the consumer can no longer be sued for that specific debt.

-In South Carolina, the statute of limitations for most types of consumer and business debt is three years.
+In South Carolina, the statute of limitations for most types of consumer and business debts is three years.

 Residents of South Carolina have several rights when it comes to paying off debt and it is important to understand each one to avoid being taken advantage of by debt collectors.
-If a creditor files a lawsuit, consumers need to know how to respond and defend themselves appropriately.
+If a creditor files a lawsuit, consumers should learn how to respond and defend themselves appropriately.

 Debt Collection Laws in South Carolina